cyberark/conjur/design/oss_suite_release.md

 #### Documentation
-- How do we ensure new documented features available in the Conjur OSS Suite Release are appropriately propagated to the DAP documentation?
+- How do we ensure new documented features available in the Conjur OSS Suite Release are appropriately propagated to the Conjur Enterprise documentation?
-  - We propose this is out of scope for this effort, and should be decided in a follow-on effort by the DAP team together with the technical writers.
+  - We propose this is out of scope for this effort, and should be decided in a follow-on effort by the Conjur Enterprise team together with the technical writers.
-  - Based on the way documentation currently works, it is likely that new features in the Conjur OSS suite will require additional testing and documentation to certify the new features for DAP in follow-on efforts.
+  - Based on the way documentation currently works, it is likely that new features in the Conjur OSS suite will require additional testing and documentation to certify the new features for Conjur Enterprise in follow-on efforts.

 #### Enterprise Products Built on the Core
-- How will DAP (built on the open Conjur core) run tests against the non-server components of the Conjur OSS suite to ensure the enterprise product remains compatible with the OSS components that are certified for DAP?
+- How will Conjur Enterprise (built on the open Conjur core) run tests against the non-server components of the Conjur OSS suite to ensure the enterprise product remains compatible with the OSS components that are certified for Conjur Enterprise?
-  - We propose this is out of scope for this effort, and should be decided in a follow-on effort by the DAP team (similarly to how the documentation changes will work above).
+  - We propose this is out of scope for this effort, and should be decided in a follow-on effort by the Conjur Enterprise team (similarly to how the documentation changes will work above).

 #### Automated Test Suite for the OSS Suite Release
 - What should the initial scope of the automated tests for the Conjur OSS suite release be?
-  - The OSS release suite should include an end-to-end test for a single use case: Deploy Conjur OSS with Helm Chart to GKE and enable an app to connect to its database via Secretless using credentials pulled from Conjur.
+  - The OSS release suite should include an end-to-end test for a single use case: Deploy Conjur Open Source with Helm Chart to GKE and enable an app to connect to its database via Secretless using credentials pulled from Conjur.
   - Individual repos are responsible for running their own integration tests against Conjur.
 The suite release test suite will enable integration testing multiple